What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 It's not a miracle material — no fabric is.
 But for the specific demands of activewear, it solves the problems that synthetics have been struggling with for decades.

-Explore APRÍ's Lyocell activewear collection →
+Explore APRÍ's lyocell activewear collection →

 Frequently Asked Questions

-Is lyocell good for workout clothes?
+Is lyocell good for sportswear and activewear?

 How is lyocell different from polyester?

-Lyocell is a natural fibre made from wood pulp in a closed-loop production process, while polyester is synthetic and made from petroleum.
+Lyocell is a natural fibre made from wood pulp in a closed-loop production process; polyester is synthetic and made from petroleum.
 Polyester is hydrophobic and wicks moisture, but its pitted fibre surface traps odour-causing bacteria deep inside the fabric.
 Lyocell is hydrophilic, absorbing and releasing moisture evenly, and its smooth fibres naturally resist bacterial colonisation.
 Polyester also sheds hundreds of thousands of microplastic fibres per wash and does not biodegrade.
 Lyocell sheds no microplastics and breaks down naturally at end of life.

 Is lyocell sustainable?